bluebirz/bluebirz.github.io/_posts/2020-08-09-data-studio.md

     - Date range dimension
       select a date field as a reference to the chart.
     - Dimension
-      select “Dimension” that is the data categories.
+      select "Dimension" that is the data categories.
 For example, we are going to create a chart of salary per team, the “Dimension” should be the teams.
     - Metric
-      select “Metric” that is the data measurements.
+      select "Metric" that is the data measurements.
 It can be salary for the example above.
     - Sort
       select a fields to sort in the chart
     - Filter